pantheon-systems/documentation/source/content/integrated-composer.md

 reviewed: "2021-08-30"
 ---

-Integrated Composer is a Pantheon platform feature that extends Composer <Popover content="A widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site." /> functionality to Drupal and WordPress's core files, and treats them as a managed dependency.
+Integrated Composer is a Pantheon platform feature that extends Composer <Popover content="A widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site." /> functionality to WordPress and Drupal's core files, and treats them as a managed dependency.
 Integrated Composer enables one-click updates from the Dashboard for upstream updates and Composer dependencies on your Composer-managed Pantheon site.

 ## Get Started With Integrated Composer